-For casuals (who probably have zero ‘ordinary hours’), there is no need to set a work schedule.
-For full or part time staff who haven never had a custom work schedule created for them, the default work schedule will automatically split their ‘Weekly ordinary hours’ evenly across Monday to Friday, starting at 9am.
+For casuals (who probably have zero ‘ordinary hours’) there is no need to set a work schedule.
+For full or part time who have never had a custom work schedule created for them, the default schedule will automatically split their ‘Weekly ordinary hours’ evenly across Monday to Friday, starting at 9am.

 Creating and updating work schedules

 As well as being created on individual records, new work schedules can be created via file import using the .CSV template available at Core HR > Account data > Import data > Create new.
 Select Work schedules as the import Type, download the template from the ‘Click here’ link in the purple bar, update and import.
 The Import work schedules article provides information on each field format, and tips on running successful imports.